fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-> The Campaign of As-Sawiq was called after the type of **porridge** that Abu Sufyan and his companions threw from their camels to lighten their loads in order to flee from any encounter with the Prophet (peace be upon him).
+> The Campaign of As-Sawiq was called after the type of **porridge** that Abu Sufyan and his companions threw from their camels to lighten their loads in order to flee from any encounter with the Prophet ﷺ  .
+>
+> This battle is of no significance but I added it because it is very funny.

 When Safwan ibn Omaiyah, the Jews, and the hypocrites were conducting their hostile intrigues and plots, Abu Sufyan was planning to carry out some military hostilities in oder to reply quickly to their loses at Badr.
 These aimed at saving the face of his people and impressing on the Arabs that Quraish was still a strong military power, after their defeat at Badr, and after the Arabs started to think little about them.
 Abu Sufyan had taken an oath that he would not approach any of his wives until he had taken revenge from Muhammed.
 He was not brave enough to attack Medinah in broad daylight, so he infiltrated the outskirts of Medinah at night.

 Abu Sufyan led 200 riders and entered the outskirts of a place called Al-Uraid, staying over night with Banu An-Nadeer in the Jewish district of Khaybar.
 He knocked on the door of Huyai ibn Akhtab, one of the Jewish leaders and the father of Safiyah, a Mother of the Believers.
 However, Huyai was too scared to open the door for him.
 Therefore, Abu Sufyan left and went to Salam ibn Mashkam, the chief of Banu An-Nadeer and their treasurer.
 He used to keep their money and jewellery, which he then lent to the peple of Mecca.
 Salam entertained Abu Sufyan, offered him food and wine, and gave him a full account of the news of the Muslims.

 In the morning, Abu Sufyan dispatched men from Quraish, who went to a suburb of Medina and burnt the palm trees there.
 They also found in the area two Muslims from the Ansar, Mabid ibn Amr and his companion, so they killed them and then left to return to their base.
-The incident became known to the people in the city, and as a result, The Prophet (peace be upon him) left with 200 Muhajareen (Immigrants) and Ansar to catch the men from Quraish, leaving Basheer ibn Abdul-Munthir to run the affairs In Medina.
+The incident became known to the people in the city, and as a result, The Prophet Muhammad ﷺ   left with 200 Muhajareen (Immigrants) and Ansar to catch the men from Quraish, leaving Basheer ibn Abdul-Munthir to run the affairs In Medina.

-The Prophet (peace be upon him) and his Companions reached the area of Qirqirah Al-Kudr, but Abu Sufyan and the disbelievers managed to escape after they had thrown aside many of their goods and much barley porridge called As-Sawiq that the Arabs used to prepare.
+The Prophet ﷺ   and his Companions reached the area of Qirqirah Al-Kudr, but Abu Sufyan and the disbelievers managed to escape after they had thrown aside many of their goods and much barley porridge called As-Sawiq that the Arabs used to prepare.
 This was in order to lighten their loads and escape any confrontation with the Muslims.
-The Prophet (peace be upon him) had left Abu Lubabah ibn Amir in Medina to run the affairs there in the Prophet’s absence.
+The Prophet ﷺ   had left Abu Lubabah ibn Amir in Medina to run the affairs there in the Prophet’s absence.
 Abu Lubabah is the same Companion that was left to dispose of matters in Medina during the battles of Badr and Banu Qainuqa.
 The Prophet (peace be upon him) returned to Medina 5 days later.

 </details><details><summary>